salwanabil/Facebook_Selenium_Automation_SN/README.md

   * Login

-To import this project , use any ide , I'm using Intelliji 2018
+To import this project , use any ide , I'm using Intelliji 2018 -unzip Java_Projects_IntelliJ.zip file then follow steps , this contain only registration , you caan find login at https://github.com/salwanabil/tasks , sorry for inconvenance until i have time i will merger both and make it dynamic.

 - if use Intelliji , select (File > open : select path of the project
 - if using Eclipse , use (File > import > maven project )
 after project has imported and open via IDE ,